How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Introduction

 \section{Introduction}

-By training on the extensive corpus, large language models~(LLMs) demonstrate outstanding language capabilities~\citep{grattafiori2024llama,yang2024qwen2,liu2024deepseek,zhang2025process}.
-However, due to the unbalanced pretraining corpus across different languages, LLMs have very uneven performance on high-resource languages and low-resource languages~\citep{huang2023not,zhu2023multilingual,zhang2024getting}.
+By training on the extensive corpus, large language models~(LLMs) demonstrate outstanding language capabilities~\citep{yang2024qwen2,liu2024deepseek,grattafiori2024llama,zhang-etal-2025-process}.
+However, due to the unbalanced pretraining corpus across different languages, LLMs have very uneven performance on high-resource languages and low-resource languages~\citep{huang2023not,zhu2023multilingual,zhang-etal-2024-getting,fan2025slam}.
 Therefore, researchers have conducted comprehensive explorations to further enhance the multilingual performance of LLMs.
 A straightforward approach is increasing the proportion of non-English texts during pretraining~\citep{ni2021m3p,yang2024qwen2} or performing continual pretraining with multilingual texts~\citep{liu2021continual,ji2024emma}.
 But these approaches often entail high computational costs and substantial amounts of multilingual data.

-Considering LLMs' great performance on the high-resource languages, multilingual alignment has emerged as a representative paradigm for enhancing multilingual capabilities by transferring knowledge from high-resource to low-resource languages~\citep{zhao2024llama,she2024mapo}.
-A representative example is MAPO~\citet{she2024mapo}, which improves multilingual alignment by utilizing a well-trained multilingual translation model to compute alignment scores based on the conditional generation probability of translating non-English responses into English.
+Considering LLMs' great performance on high-resource languages, multilingual alignment has emerged as a representative paradigm for enhancing multilingual reasoning by transferring knowledge from high-resource to low-resource languages~\citep{zhao2024llama,she-etal-2024-mapo}.
+A representative example is MAPO~(Multilingual-Alignment-as-Preference Optimization)~\citep{she-etal-2024-mapo}, which improves multilingual alignment by utilizing a well-trained multilingual translation model to compute alignment scores based on the conditional generation probability of translating non-English responses into English.